 Ankle splints are commercially available or may be constructed by sandwiching 10-12 layers of plaster between 4 sheets of cotton padding.

-The splints used may be posterior splint or sugar tong splints.
+The splints used may be a posterior splint or sugar tong splints.

 Undisplaced fractures are treated with splinting and plaster cast application.